10 Craft Breweries to Visit by Bike, According to Philly Cyclists

 739 East Elm Street, Conshohocken

 Conshohocken Brewing Company is a beer-loving cyclist’s dream.
 Situated right off the Schuylkill River Trail, the brewery and tap room’s original location is “about a 12-mile ride from Center City, perfect for a light workout rewarded by a beer,” says Jonas Oesterle, manager of and tour guide for Philly Bike Tour Company.
-Conshohocken Brewing Company features 11 beers on tap, four poured from a can, a menu of snacks (think: street tacos and sandwiches), plus an outdoor deck overlooking the trail and bike parking.
+Conshohocken Brewing Company features 11 beers on tap, three poured from a can, a menu of snacks (think: street tacos and sandwiches), plus an outdoor deck overlooking the trail and bike parking.
 You might even consider the tap room’s curbside pickup for four packs to bring your loot home for some post-ride revelry.
 Even better: The brewery is dog-friendly, so bring your furry companion in a bike cargo trailer.

 Forest & Main Brewing Company